-3.5.9 Electronics Unit
+3.5.7 Electronics Unit

-The electronics unit (Figure 3.6) contains a number of plug-in modules for controlling the various operations of the stopped-flow system.
+The electronics unit (Figure 3-5) contains a number of plug-in modules for controlling the various operations of the stopped-flow system.
 It is fitted with one mains supply input.
 The modules are fitted with a range of sockets and must be connected as follows:

-Figure 3.6: the rear of the Electronics Unit
+Figure 3-5: the rear of the Electronics Unit

-12V and 5V Supply Modules - These modules are not connected to other components on the SX20.
+12V and 5V Supply Modules - These modules are not connected to other components on the SX20-LED.

-Communications Module - This is connected to the USB3 module housed in the workstation PC via a USB communication cable.
-The Temp Inputs port is currently redundant on the SX20.
+Communications Module - This is connected to the PCs USB port via a USB communication cable.
+Older PCs may contain a USB3 module housed in the workstation PC in which case the USB communications cable should be connected here.
+The Temp Inputs port is currently redundant on the SX20-LED.

 Control Module 1 - This provides control of the monochromators.
-For systems with one monochromator, the monochromator must be connected to the Drive 1 port.
-For SX20 systems fitted with the SEM.1 or AM.1 options, (i.e. two monochromators), Mono 1 must be connected to the Drive 1 port and Mono 2 must be connected to the Drive 2 port.
+For systems with a monochromator, the monochromator must be connected to the Drive 1 or Drive 2 ports.

 KSHU Module - This provides control of the stopped-flow sample handling unit.
 The sample handling unit is connected via a black cable fitted with a 44-pin D-connector.
-The Lamp Cont port is currently redundant on the SX20 system.
+The Lamp Cont port is currently redundant on the SX20-LED system.